 We booked for the evening cruise from Millennium Park to BeAlur Math and return.
 It’s a three-hour cruise.
 After some inquiry, we chose Vivada cruises.

 The cruise started at 4.00 p.m.
 They served us a welcome drink and some pakodis and jhalmuri.

 As we sailed towards the landmark of Kolkata, Howrah Bridge, we could see the iconic Howrah station on the far side of the river.
 The huge, brick-red building is the second oldest station and one of the largest railway complexes in India.
+The first locomotive left Howrah on June 18, 1853 for the 37.5 miles to Pundoah.
+The first public departure from Howrah for the 23.5 miles to Hooghly was witnessed by great crowds on August 15, 1854.
 On December 1, 2018, the Howrah station completed 113 years.
 It was on this day in 1905, that the station with six platforms began functioning.